rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 The {{?IDLE=RFC2177}} extension allows the client to switch into a passive mode and request that updates to the currently selected mailbox instead be pushed to the client by the server.
-It is widely implemented by both clients and servers.
 It replaces continued polling or reconnection to check for new mail, reducing network overhead and providing lower-latency updates to end users.

 This extension is required by IMAP4rev2.